rfinnie/dsari/doc/schedule-format.md

 For example, both "job1" and "job2" may have the hourly schedule `H * * * *`.
 On "job1", this may hash to `27 * * * *`, while "job2" may hash to `46 * * * *`.

+If an actual random position is desired, use "R" instead of "H".

 If the 6th field (second) is not present in a definition, it is assumed to be "H" (hashed within the minute).
 If "*", it will be run every second, which is probably not what you want.